heggy231/eagleton-eats/handynote.md

 - Option 3 Redirect) Use props.history.push('new/path')
   - Components loaded by React Router's Route component receive history on props.

-## difficult parts
+## Difficult parts we faced while building our app:

-after deployment: Heroku's aws server not saving new items to Product table nor seeding the database.
+- After deployment: Heroku's aws database would not save items to Product table nor display already seeded the database.

 ![error table](./no_pgSSL.png)